stitchdata/docs/_saas-integrations/netsuite.md

 4. Enter the email address and password associated with the Stitch NetSuite user.
 5. Enter the **Role ID** - the numerical ID, not the name of the role - associated with the user entered above.

-   **Note**: If this field is left blank, Stitch will use NetSuite's default role ID for Admin roles**, which is 3.
+   **Note**: If this field is left blank, Stitch will use NetSuite's default role ID for Admin roles, which is 3.
 If you receive an error when trying to save the integration, enter a 3 in this field and try saving again.
 6. In the **Account ID** field, enter your NetSuite account ID.
+If your Account ID contains a suffix - `1234567_SB2`, for example - it should also be entered into this field.
 6. Select the **Account Type** - Production or Sandbox.

 {% include integrations/saas/setup/historical-sync.html %}